-Why a Standard Warranty is So Important
+Why a Standard Warranty Is So Important

 There are many solar manufacturers and installation professionals that will offer a standard warranty on solar panels.
 The length of the warranty often shows what the manufacturer estimates to be the life expectancy of that panel.
-Standard warranties on many solar panels are around 25 years and during this time manufacturers can guarantee that the panels are going to operate at their peak efficiency.
+Standard warranties on many solar panels are around 25 years.
+During this time manufacturers can guarantee that the panels are going to operate at their peak efficiency.
 Most warranties can guarantee around 80% of the rated output on their product.
 This means that if a panel is certified to produce up to 300 W warranty will cover at least 240 W for the rest of the 25 years.
-There are some companies that stand behind the panels that guarantee up to a 90% efficiency.
+There are some companies that stand behind the panels that guarantee up to 90% efficiency.
 The warranties on other equipment beyond the panels including the inverter and monitoring equipment will vary and they often come with a shorter time period.

 Solar Panels and Their Degradation

 There are many reasons why solar panels can degrade faster than you would expect.
 A solar panel that’s exposed to extreme changes in climate may experience ongoing and heavy soiling.
 A solar panel that’s installed improperly may also have the same type of higher rate of degradation.
-Based on the superiority of the technology that’s used in the manufacturers that are producing solar panels, you can get access to improvements for your solar installation.
+Based on the superiority of the technology that’s used by the manufacturers that are producing solar panels, you can get access to improvements for your solar installation.

-To extend the overall lifespan of a solar power system it’s important to look at the most essential aspects of what makes a solar panel work.
+To extend the overall lifespan of a solar power system, it’s important to look at the most essential aspects of what makes a solar panel work.
 Most solar panels are built for durability and they are not prone to defects.
-When you’re first connecting your solar panels you need to be especially careful, make sure that you’re using a trusted installation professional and arrange the solar panels in a way that they are going to access sunlight in the most efficient manner.
+When you’re first connecting your solar panels you need to be especially careful.
+Make sure that you’re using a trusted installation professional and arrange the solar panels in a way that they are going to access sunlight in the most efficient manner.
 Take into account the condition of the roof underneath as well.
 If an installer does not correctly assess your roof and there are leaks or other serious problems, this could cause ongoing issues in the future.

-When solar panels are forced to weather several storms this can often lead to the anti reflective glass coating that covers the solar panel to start losing its structural integrity.
+When solar panels are forced to weather several storms this can often lead to the anti-reflective glass coating that covers the solar panel to start losing its structural integrity.
 Large hailstones can also continually damage the glass.
 Many manufacturers will test and certify that their parts can withstand hail storms and inclement weather conditions but it will often come down to choosing the right panels for the climate you are in.